Alextruder/Data_Visualization_US_Accident_Dec20/README.md

 ## Dashboard using dash and plotly on Jupyter Notebook
 1) Import the dataset and put it in the same file than the .ipynb file.
 2) Don't forget to remove comments ("#") for the first case to be sure to install every libraries we will need to import for the visualization.
 3) I created a lot of functions to have a dash code more understandable.
-I use only one dash so you can execute the whole program and click on the link create when app.run_server() is called.
+I use only one dash so you can execute the whole program and click on the link create when app.run_server() is called to access to the localhost and visualize our dashboard.

 ## Dashboard using Tableau